-Two families are reeling from the loss of sons this past month, with anaphylaxis confirmed in one death and suspected in another.
+Two families were left reeling from the loss of sons in the 2019 holiday season, with anaphylaxis confirmed in one death and suspected in another.
 Both tragedies occurred in Ohio.

 Bischoff tells Allergic Living that Wyatt had allergies to peanuts and tree nuts, and had never previously had a reaction severe enough to require an epinephrine auto-injector.

 As to what triggered this severe anaphylactic reaction, she says: “It was a cookie dough dip, we believe.”
 The grieving mom wasn’t at the football party, but Wyatt’s father, two brothers and sister were there.